IdrisFallout/ChatGPT2.0/README.md

 # ChatGPT2.0

-### Install all required dependencies with this command `pip install -r requirements.txt`
+### Install all the required dependencies with this command `pip install -r requirements.txt`

 You are also required to have an environment variable file called `.env`.
 Enter the API_KEY in this file.
 Replace enter your api key with your openai api key from [here][openai].